Aircloak/aircloak/cloak/README.md

 ./deploy.sh sasa srv-76-133.mpi-sws.org stage sasa
 ```

 __Note__: You can run multiple cloaks on the same machine.
-As long as you're not doing any performance/load tests, that should be fine.
-Otherwise, reserve a dedicated machine for your experiments.
+As long as you're not doing any performance/load tests, that should be fine. `srv-76-135` exists for experimental loads that can potentially affect and break other cloaks.
+If you need a dedicated machine, feel free to take one.

 If you want to add the additional configuration, you can add a new folder under `/opt/share/cloak_runtime_configs/`.
 Take a look at the existing ones (e.g. `prod` or `stage`) for examples. __Note__: `/opt/share` is shared between all thors, so you only need to add the configuration on one thor, and then you can reuse it on all others.